mircea-pavel-anton/mirceanton.com/content/posts/2023-01-25-devember-devlog-7/index.md

 The weekend was off to an amazing start when we realized we were missing some components.
 We needed some terminations for the 220V wire to secure it to the main socket.
 After a quick trip to the local hardware store, we were good to go!

+> TODO: Controller case, cable managed

 Since dad was busy today and I wanted his help continuing the progress on the server case, I decided to get some other things done.
-First, I did the write-up for the [previous week](../2023-01-21-devember-devlog-6/) as it was LONG overdue...
-With that done, I did a bit of cable management inside the controller case, ensuring all the wires were now the appropriate length.
+I did a bit of cable management inside the controller case, ensuring all the wires were now the appropriate length.
 To be honest, it looks almost pro right now.
 I kinda dig it!

 ### Sunday

 Finally, on Sunday, dad came back to the rescue.
 We went back to his garage and had to redesign the internal layout for the components inside the server case as it got more crowded than we initially expected.
 We decided to mount the PCB and relay board to the back panel instead of the floor of the case.

+> TODO: PCB with holes drilled, plastic piece, relay board and plastic piece no. 2

 We drilled all the mounting holes into the PCB to secure it to the back panel.
 Next, we needed to find a way to mount the relay board to the PCB, but the screws were not lining up, so we had to cut a middle layer of acrylic.
 The plan is to use longer screws when mounting the PCB to the case and secure this plastic sheet to them.
 Then, we can use it to mount the relay board to it.
 We did a similar thing to mount the Arduino on top of the relay board as well.

+> TODO: The funky looking sandwich, assembled

 We ended up with a funky-looking sandwich, but hey... if it works, it works, I guess.
 We still need to solder on all the wires to make the connections and wire up the sockets to the relay, but that's a task for future me!